AlizayAyesha/Html-CSS-cat-painting/README.md

 # Html-CSS-cat-painting

 # Cat Painting Project
 Mastering CSS positioning is essential for creating visually appealing and responsive web layouts.
-In this project, you will create a cat painting using CSS techniques such as absolute positioning, the z-index property, and the transform property.
+In this project, have create a cat painting using CSS techniques such as absolute positioning, the z-index property, and the transform property.

 ## Overview

-This project focuses on honing your CSS skills by building a visually engaging cat painting.
+This project focuses on honing CSS skills by building a visually engaging cat painting.
 By understanding and implementing advanced CSS positioning techniques, you'll be able to create intricate designs and responsive layouts.

 ## Key Concepts Covered